appirio-tech/tc-site/README.md

 * Services, filters and directives should all be their own modules (https://github.com/topcoderinc/tc-site/blob/angular_service/wp-content/themes/tcs-responsive/js/app/challenges/services/challengeService.js#L3)
 * Services should use Restangular (https://github.com/mgonto/restangular)
 * Tables should use ngGrid: http://angular-ui.github.io/ng-grid/
 * DO NOT MANIPULATE THE DOM WITH JQUERY.
-See the [https://docs.angularjs.org/guide/directive](Development Guide) for an example directive which manipulates the DOM.
+See the [Development Guide](https://docs.angularjs.org/guide/directive) for an example directive which manipulates the DOM.

 ## GIT Information ##